Steam (service): Sales and distribution

 Sales graph for Garry's Mod, released by the game's developer.
 The largest spikes are caused by sales and promotions.
 By April 2014, it had sold nearly five million copies through the service.

 Steam has grown from seven games in 2004 to over 30,000 by 2019, with additional non-gaming products, such as creation software, DLC, and videos, numbering over 20,000.
 More than 50,000 games were on the service as of February 2021.
 The growth of games on Steam is attributed to changes in Valve's curation approach, which allows publishers to add games without Valve's direct involvement, and games supporting virtual reality technology.
 The addition of Greenlight and Direct has accelerated the number of games present on the service, with almost 40% of the 19,000 games on Steam by the end of 2017 having been released in 2017.
 Before Greenlight, Valve saw about five new games published each week.
 Greenlight expanded this to about seventy, and which doubled to one hundred and eighty per week following the introduction of Direct.

 Although Steam provides direct sales data to developers and publishers, it does not provide public sales data.
 In 2011, Valve's Jason Holtman stated that the company felt that such data was outdated for a digital market.
 Data that Valve does provide cannot be released without permission because of a non-disclosure agreement.

 Developers and publishers have asked for some metrics of sales for games, to allow them to judge the potential success of a title by reviewing how similar games have performed.
 Algorithms that worked on publicly available data through user profiles to estimate sales data with some accuracy led to the creation of the website Steam Spy in 2015.
 Steam Spy was credited with being reasonably accurate, but in April 2018, Valve added new privacy settings that defaulted to hiding user game profiles, stating this was part of compliance with the General Data Protection Regulation (GDPR) of the European Union.
 The change broke the method by which Steam Spy had collected data, rendering it unusable.
 A few months later, another method had been developed using game achievements to estimate sales with similar accuracy, but Valve shortly changed the Steam API that reduced its functionality.
-Some have asserted that Valve used the GDPR change as a means to block methods of estimating sales, although Valve subsequently promised to provide tools to developers to help gain such insights that they say will be more accurate.
-In 2020, Simon Carless revised an approach originally proposed by Mike Boxleiter as early as 2013, with Carless's method used to estimate sales based on the number of reviews it has on Steam based on a modified "Boxleiter number" used as a multiplication factor.
+Some have asserted that Valve used the GDPR change as a means to block methods of estimating sales, although Valve subsequently promised to provide tools to developers to help gain such insights that it says will be more accurate.
+In 2020, Simon Carless revised an approach originally proposed by Mike Boxleiter as early as 2013, with Carless's method of estimating sales based on the number of reviews it has on Steam with a modified "Boxleiter number" used as a multiplication factor.